This story was originally published in 2016. It has been updated following the 2020 election.

-Following Donald Trump’s refusal to say he'd accept the results of the upcoming election, a letter President George H.W.
-Bush penned to his successor in 1993 as he left the White House is making the rounds as an example of grace in defeat.
+As the White House continues the fight the outcome of the presidential election, a letter President George H.W.
+Bush penned to his successor in 1993 as he left the Oval Office is making the rounds as an example of grace in defeat.

 “Your success now is our country’s success.
-I am rooting hard for you,” Bush concludes.
+I am rooting hard for you,” Bush concluded.

 Presidents writing letters to their successors and leaving them in the Oval Office on Inauguration Day is a White House ritual.
 George W. Bush left one for President Obama in 2009.

 Ronald Reagan, in his note to the elder Bush, his vice president, famously counseled, "Don't let the turkeys get you down."